 The Two Different Methods of Performing Deployment in SNP

 There are two ways to run the deployment in SNP:

 These two methods provide two very different sets of functionality.
 This article will focus on the optimizer.
 Details on the deployment heuristic can be found in this article.

 Deployment can be considered somewhat of an afterthought to the actual planning run.
-However, that is not a correct way of thinking about it.
-Deployment is the planning that essentially takes action to correct either an overage or underage between two locations.
+However, that is not the correct way of thinking about it.
+Deployment is the planning that mainly takes action to correct either an overage or underage between two locations.
 There are two ways to run Deployment in SNP; Heuristics and Optimization.
 In this post, we will only be concerned with optimization.
 SNP has a very significant number of settings for the deployment, and just this fact means that deployment is far more an afterthought.

 Methods of Running the Optimizer

 The deployment optimizer is quite flexible.
-This includes how safety stock deviations are treated (absolutely or relatively), whether discreet or linear optimization is used, whether cost-based or strict prioritization should be used, whether existing orders should be deleted, global push, pull and SNP check horizons.
+This includes how safety stock deviations are treated (absolutely or relatively).
+Whether discreet or linear optimization is used, whether cost-based or strict prioritization should be used, whether existing orders should be deleted, global push, pull, and SNP check horizons.